The market dynamics of value innovation

 In the case of Zappos it delivers such extraordinary value that it doesn’t have customers, it has fans as all blue ocean companies do.
 That’s the reason why over 75 percent of their customers are repeat buyers and the company generated over $2 billion in sales in 2015.
 At the same time, they set a strategic price and deploy a unique business model which not only ensures them a good margin but also makes them almost impossible to beat.
 At the end of the day, that’s what blue ocean strategy is all about: don’t fight the competition; make it irrelevant.

 W. Chan Kim and Renée Mauborgne are professors of strategy at INSEAD and co-directors of the INSEAD Blue Ocean Strategy Institute.
-They are the authors of Blue Ocean Strategy, which has sold over 3.5 million copies, is being published in a record-breaking 43 languages, and is a bestseller across five continents.
+They are the authors of Blue Ocean Strategy, which has sold over 3.6 million copies and is recognized as one of the most iconic and impactful strategy books ever written.
+It is being published in a record-breaking 44 languages and is a bestseller across five continents.
 They are ranked in the top 3 in the Thinkers50 listing of the world’s top management gurus and are the recipients of numerous academic and management awards including the Nobels Colloquia Prize for Leadership on Business and Economic Thinking, the Carl S. Sloane Award by the Association of Management Consulting Firms, the Leadership Hall of Fame by Fast Company, and the Eldridge Haynes Prize by the Academy of International Business among others.
-Kim is an advisor to several national governments and Mauborgne is a member of President Barack Obama’s Board of Advisors on education.
+Kim is an advisor to several national governments and Mauborgne served on President Barack Obama’s Board of Advisors on Historically Black Colleges and Universities (HBCUs) for the President’s two terms.
+Learn more about the INSEAD Blue Ocean Strategy Programme here.